 Client-Side Coding Standards

+All client-side scripts should have a simple comment title that is the name of the script, if it is an event, form template or global script and the form where it is used if it is not a global script. i.e. //Save form template script for Individual Record.

 Client-side code is for validating data entry and automation of actions where all information is present on the client.
 This is unsecure code in plain text.

 Calls to web services/outside processes should only occur once in a client-side event cycle to avoid chattiness with the server.